home-assistant/developers.home-assistant/docs/add-ons/configuration.md

 3. Internal service generates files which are intended to be used in its own config and you wish to allow users to access them as well

 In cases like these you should add `addon_config:rw` to `map` so your addon can write to this folder as well as read from it.
 And then you should write these files out to `/config` during your addon's runtime so users can see and access them.

+Add-on configurations will not be deleted when an add-on gets uninstalled.